Back to Articles

 • Standardization for American populations

-The First World War marked a turning point in IQ testing history.
-The U.S. Army needed to quickly assess millions of recruits:
+World War I was a turning point in the history of IQ testing.
+The US Army needed to evaluate millions of recruits quickly:

 • **Army Alpha Test** — for literate recruits

-• **Army Beta Test** – for illiterate recruits and non-English speakers
+• **Army Beta Test** — for illiterate or non-English-speaking recruits

-• Over 1.7 million soldiers were tested, demonstrating that large-scale intelligence assessment was possible.
+• Over 1.7 million soldiers were tested, proving that large-scale intelligence assessment was feasible.

 David Wechsler's Contribution

-**David Wechsler**, a psychologist at Bellevue Hospital in New York, revolutionized intelligence testing with several innovations:
+**David Wechsler**, a psychologist at Bellevue Hospital in New York, transformed intelligence testing with several innovations:

 **The Wechsler-Bellevue Scale (1939):**